Guide to Living and Teaching English in China

 Chinese is one of the most difficult languages in the world to learn, but you’ll find that learning a little Chinese will go a long with the locals, no matter where you are in China.

 China is a huge country with many different climates and types of landscape.
 Whether you’re looking for winter landscapes or hot, humid summer.

-Here you will find useful maps about China and where it is in relation to the rest of Asia.
+Here you will find a useful map about China and where it is in relation to the rest of Asia.
 The map also includes 33 provinces in China and gives teachers an idea of where they might like to teach.

 China currently has a comprehensive system of modern transportation, which includes civil aviation, railway, road traffic, and water transportation.
 You will find plenty of ways to get around in whichever city you’re in.
 You might want to ride a bicycle to and from work or you might live close enough to walk.
 Taxis are typically cheap and easy to find.
 Bus systems are well mapped out, for the most part.

 Telephone service is available everywhere in China, but most people choose to carry a cell phone.

 Internet access in China is nowadays more advanced than in many Western countries, at least in the major cities.